SuperRenyi/learngit/readme.txt

 Git is a distributes version control system.
 Git is free software distributred under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
+Creating a new branch is quick.